saeedesmaili/content-recommendation/README.md

 ## Current Limitations

-Without examples of uninteresting content, my system might:
+Without examples of uninteresting content, our system might:

-- Recommend content that's similar to my liked items but still not interesting to me
+- Recommend content that's similar to our liked items but still not interesting to me
 - Struggle with ambiguous cases that fall between interest clusters
-- Have difficulty establishing clear boundaries for what I don't like
+- Have difficulty establishing clear boundaries for what we don't like

 ### Solutions to Consider

-1. **Collect negative examples**: If possible, gathering examples of content I explicitly don't like would be extremely valuable.
-Even a small set of "not interested" examples gives my model boundaries to learn from.
+1. **Collect negative examples**: If possible, gathering examples of content we explicitly don't like would be extremely valuable.
+Even a small set of "not interested" examples gives our model boundaries to learn from.

-2. **Implement a threshold approach**: Without negative examples, I can set stricter similarity thresholds, but I'll need to tune these carefully through testing.
+2. **Implement a threshold approach**: Without negative examples, we can set stricter similarity thresholds, but I'll need to tune these carefully through testing.

-3. **Anomaly detection**: Treat my interests as the "normal" pattern, and anything significantly different as potentially uninteresting.
+3. **Anomaly detection**: Treat our interests as the "normal" pattern, and anything significantly different as potentially uninteresting.

 4. **Implicit negative feedback**: Track content I've seen but chosen not to save/like as implicit negative examples.

-5. **Active learning**: Implement a feedback mechanism where I explicitly mark false positives (recommended but not interesting) to improve the system over time.
+5. **Active learning**: Implement a feedback mechanism where we explicitly mark false positives (recommended but not interesting) to improve the system over time.

 ### Updated Implementation Approach

-1. Start with my liked content approach
+1. Start with our liked content approach
 2. Add a mechanism to collect and incorporate negative examples over time
-3. Implement an active learning component where I can provide feedback
+3. Implement an active learning component where we can provide feedback
-4. Consider using a binary classifier (interested/not interested) once I have enough negative examples
+4. Consider using a binary classifier (interested/not interested) once we have enough negative examples